RobTillaart/GAMMA/README.md

 The class can be used to dump the internal table e.g. to place in PROGMEM.

+Note: tested on AVR only.

 ## Interface

 ### Core functions

 - **GAMMA(uint16_t size = 32)** constructor, gets the size of the internal
 array as parameter.
-The array is initialized with a gamma == 2.8 which is an often used value.
 The default for size = 32 as this is a good balance between performance and size of the internal array.
-The size parameter must be in {2, 4, 8, 16, 32, 64, 128, 256 }
+The size parameter must be in {2, 4, 8, 16, 32, 64, 128, 256 }.
+- **begin()** The array is initialized with a gamma == 2.8 which is an often used value.
+**begin()** must be called before any other function.
 - **setGamma(float gamma)** calculates and fills the array with new values.
 This can be done runtime so runtime adjustment of gamma mapping.
 This function takes relative quite some time.
+The parameter **gamma** must be > 0.
+The value 1 gives an 1:1 mapping.
 - **getGamma()** returns the set gamma value.
 - **operator \[\]** allows the GAMMA object to be accessed as an array. like ```x = G[40];``` Makes it easy to switch with a real array.